samagosti7/printables/README.md

 - Content marketing specifically through social media is a strong approach for increasing exposure to the customization capacity.
 Not only will they form rapports with customers, but they can get free exposure through the posting of successfully printed products, etc. This is a good place for targeted advertising as well, pointing their site towards customers who are already interested in customization, etc.

-- printables should form partenerships with entities who could help increase their exposure and volume, like etsy, for example--selling their own items through etsy's interface.
+- Affiliate marketing--printables should form partenerships with entities who could help increase their exposure and volume, like etsy, for example--selling their own items through etsy's interface.

 <a name="social-media"></a>